 |Green Hall 2500|

-The Loan Repayment program is a debt repayment opportunity of $30,000 per individual.
+The Loan Repayment program is a debt repayment opportunity of up to $30,000 per individual.
 Liberty undergraduate and/or graduate alumni who are US citizens serving outside of the United States will be considered for this new program if they meet all criteria for eligibility.

 Q1.
 When will decisions for qualified applicants be posted?

 A1.
 Applicants are considered twice a year by the Center for Global Engagement.
 Decisions for the Spring (applications submitted by March 1)will be posted by June 1, and Fall decisions (applications submitted by October 1) will be posted by December 1.

 Q2.
 Do married couples apply together, or as individuals?

 Q3.
 Will there be priority given to certain alumni?